IbadAhmad80/IbadAhmad80/README.md

 <br />
 <br />

-- 💻 Instrested in Devops and WEB 3.0
+- 💻 Interested in AI / DevOps and WEB3
-- 📑 CS Graduate from Comsats University, Islamabad.
+- 📑 CS Graduate from COMSATS University, Islamabad.

 <br />